Michigan GOP lawmakers pen letters to UMich, Gov. Whitmer over recent Chinese spying

 [RELATED: Five Chinese graduates of UMich were caught spying on US military base, FBI finds]

 “The five former students are PRC nationals and in August of last year, the day after you were at Camp Grayling, these students were discovered recording U.S. military forces and equipment during the Operation Northern Strike live fire exercise, where Taiwanese troops were present,” the Oct.
-11 letter to Whiter reads.
+11 letter to Whitmer reads.

 The letter also highlights a nine-bill package to address Chinese and foreign influence, but states that it has been “shelved in the House Committee on Government Operations, where they have not received testimony.”